leog/twitter-data-identifier/README.md

-twitter-identifier
+twitter-data-identifier
 ==================

-A tool to identify an event from Twitter stream API.
+A tool to identify data from Twitter stream API.